mbari-org/mxm-doc/docs/model.md

 ## Parameter

 A parameter indicates a particular input parameter in a mission template.
-Parameter attributes include name, type, units of measure, and optional default value.
-As an example, MissionTimeout is one of the parameters associated with the "sci2" mission template in TethysDash/LRAUV.
+Parameter attributes include name, type, optional units of measure (when provider indicates it uses units of measure), and optional default value.

+Example: `MissionTimeout` is a parameter used in the "Science/sci2" mission template in TethysDash/LRAUV.

 ## Mission